Khushi0204/yhillsProject/README.md

 •Card Drawing and Sorting: Initializes an ArrayList to store 20 randomly drawn cards from the deck.
 Utilizes a custom Comparator class to sort the cards based on color, suit, and value.

-•Optional Shuffling: Provides an option to shuffle the deck before drawing cards.
+•Shuffling: Provides an option to shuffle the deck before drawing cards.
 Implements shuffling methods such as Fisher-Yates algorithm.

 •Unit Testing: Includes unit tests using JUnit to ensure the correctness of functionalities such as deck initialization, drawing cards, and shuffling.